 Psychedelic therapy replaces years- or decades- long psychiatric treatment and pharmaceutical drugs like SSRIs with a short sequence of two to eight guided psychedelic sessions.

 I myself was a subject in one of the first evidence-based studies using psilocybin to treat cancer-related depression in the modern era at Johns Hopkins University in 2012.
 I’ve written extensively about the experience, and how it has changed me, and my outlook on mental health and medicine.
-I am working on a book, Brave New World: the case for psychedelic therapy.
+I am working on a book, The Hero’s Journey.

 The information I present in these newsletters is based on science, data driven evidence, and interviews and conversations with experts in psychopharmacology, neuroscience, psychiatry, as well civil servants from within the FDA, NIH, National Institute for Health and Care Excellence (NICE), the World Health Organization (WHO) and the European Medicines Agency (EMA).